GokulNC/Setting-Up-CARLA-Reinforcement-Learning/README.md

 ## Extras:

-- You can change resolution of server window, render in `Environment/carla_config.py`
+- You can change resolution of server window, render window and other configs in `Environment/carla_config.py`
 - You can get the following outputs, instead of just RGB image:
   - For Segmentated output: `env = CarlaEnv(cameras=['SemanticSegmentation'])` and `segmented_output = observation['segmented_image']`
   - For depth output: `env = CarlaEnv(cameras=['Depth'])` and `depth_map = observation['depth_map']`